-Stainless steel skillet can accept the method of a dishwasher, thus save your precious time while, on the contrary, carbon steel skillet needs to be cleaned by hands, and carbon steel pans should be protected from dishwasher otherwise their natural coating will be removed, and it will corrode rapidly.
+Stainless steel skillet can accept the method of a dishwasher, thus saving you precious time while, on the contrary, carbon steel skillet needs to be cleaned by hand, and carbon steel pans should be protected from the dishwasher otherwise their natural coating will be removed, and it will corrode rapidly.

 Heat Resistant Ability:

 The companies recommend different temperature ranges for different metal cookware.
-Similarly, carbon steel is intense heat tolerating skillet.
-It can be used in the high heated oven, but the temperature should not exceed 572F, on the other hand, stainless steel skillet can’t bear intense heat and require low to moderate heat for cooking.
+Similarly, carbon steel is an intense heat-tolerating skillet.
+It can be used in a highly heated oven, but the temperature should not exceed 572F, on the other hand, stainless steel skillets can’t bear intense heat and require low to moderate heat for cooking.

 Carbon Steel Vs. Stainless Steel Frying Pan

-Carbon steel is a combination of iron and carbon, comprising of 98.5% iron and only 1% of carbon.
-This pan can tolerate high temperatures and have extended expiration date.
+Carbon steel is a combination of iron and carbon, comprising 98.5% iron and only 1% of carbon.
+This pan can tolerate high temperatures and has an extended expiration date.
 Carbon steel is comparatively light in weight than stainless steel and is more sensitive to salty and acidic foods like vinegar, lemon, tomatoes, sugar, etc.

-You can easily cook acidic foods with stainless steel pans and leave it in water without any hassle, but stainless steel skillet is a little expensive than carbon steel skillet.
+You can easily cook acidic foods with stainless steel pans and leave them in water without any hassle, but stainless steel skillet is a little more expensive than carbon steel skillet.

 Is Carbon Steel Better Than Stainless Steel?